movesthatmatter/movex/libs/movex-core-util/README.md

 # movex-core-util

-This is the library of utilities for [movex](https://github.com/movesthatmatter/movex)
+Movex Core util is the library of utilities for [movex](https://github.com/movesthatmatter/movex)